Individual career goals and organizational talent needs are very different by definition, intention and application.

 Career goals include the desire to contribute, to be a part of something, to make a difference, to excel, to feel a sense of mastery and confidence, and to feel included.
 Career goals are also influenced by access to the job market and what opportunities are available.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about individual sessions contact her at firstname.lastname@example.org
+She helps clients create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
+For further information please contact her at firstname.lastname@example.org